 Visiting Chinatown is another one of the fun things to do in Philadelphia for a day.
 The Philadelphia Chinatown has a history that dates back to 1871.
 The district is filled with Asian eateries and shops – and is marked by the ornamental Chinese Gate at 10th and Arch.
 Explore the vibrant district on foot as you make you way back toward the city’s historic enclave.

 Franklin Square, Philly

 Take a walk through Franklin Square – another one of the city’s originally planned squares.
 At the center is the Franklin Square Fountain (which dates to 1838) – and other sights at the park are the Parx Liberty Carousel and Living Flame Memorial.

-Pro Tip: Nearby (but incredibly difficult to get to!) is the 101-foot-tall Bolt of Lightning Sculpture dedicated to Benjamin Franklin.
+Pro Tip: From the east side of the square, you can see the 101-foot-tall Bolt of Lightning Sculpture dedicated to Benjamin Franklin.
 The artwork commemorates Franklin’s famous experiment of flying a kite in a storm to prove lightning bolts have an electrical charge.
 If you want to get a closer look at the sculpture, there is a crosswalk at the north end of Franklin Square.

 More Philadelphia Historical Sights